bmhowell/ugap_bopt/README.md

 ## Description

-Simuluation and optimization of Urethane-Grafated-Acrylate Polymer (UGAP) using a Bayesian Optimizaiton framework.
+Simuluation and optimization of Urethane-Grafted-Acrylate Polymer (UGAP) using a Bayesian Optimizaiton framework.

 Example simulations can be found on my [personal website](https://bmhowell.github.io/pages/rxns.html).